phalcon/documentation/docs/application-micro.md

 ```

 ### Collections
-Collections are a handy way to group collections attached to a handler and a common prefix (if needed).
-For a hypothetical `/invoices` endpoint we could have the following routes:
+Collections are a convenient way to group routes attached to a handler and a common prefix (if needed).
+For a hypothetical /invoices endpoint, you could have the following routes:

 ```text
 /invoices/get/{id}